Perform analytics with Azure Machine Learning Studio (classic) using a SQL Server database

 Azure Data Factory Self-hosted Integration Runtime was formerly known as Data Management Gateway.
 The step by step tutorial will continue to refer to it as a gateway.

 Step 1: Create a gateway

-The first step is to create and set up the gateway to access your on-premises SQL database.
+The first step is to create and set up the gateway to access your SQL database.

-- Log in to Azure Machine Learning Studio and select the workspace that you want to work in.
+Log in to Azure Machine Learning Studio (classic) and select the workspace that you want to work in.